Store Hours are extended for scheduled classes and events. Please see our Calendar page for details.

 Always a maker, Karin learned to stitch as a young girl, sewing clothes and making quilts with her mom.
 She also learned to read maps at an early age, hiking with her dad and traveling with her family on endless road trips.
 Now she combines the two long-time interests by stitching roads and trails, making maps of new and old places.
 Her work often uses recycled fabrics, which she re-purposes into new images or objects.

-Mandy is co-owner, art curator, janitor, and operating manager of Teller Street Gallery & Studios.
+Mandy is co-owner, vino selector, art curator, janitor, and operating manager of Teller Street Gallery & Studios.

-Mandy previously worked as a paralegal for a large law firm in Denver until opening Teller Street Gallery in 2012.
+Mandy opened Teller Street in 2012 and later partnered with Nicole Anderson in 2015.
 She enjoys painting and working on various art projects.

 Meghan teaches painting classes.